 The swerve ending is pretty disturbing, too.

-Creepy at times, Halloween IV overcomes a clunky plot to deliver a decent slasher movie, worthy of some popcorn munching fun.
-You can purchase Halloween IV on DVD from Amazon.
+Creepy at times, Halloween 4 overcomes a clunky plot to deliver a decent slasher movie, worthy of some popcorn munching fun.
+You can purchase Halloween 4 on DVD from Amazon.